IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Design of the Cyclotron

 We consider these in the Sections below.
 The numerical parameters of the RF system are listed in Table~\ref{tab:rf_design}.

-\section{RF Cavities (Dees, Stems and Liners)}
+\subsection{RF Cavities (Dees, Stems and Liners)}

-The RF cavities of the cyclotron have been designed using CST microwave studio \cite{cst:microwave_studio} in order to define the shape of the Dee and the Dee stems.
-We optimized our designs to reach the right resonance frequency, satisfy the Dee voltage Law, and minimize power dissipation.
+The RF cavities of the cyclotron have been designed using CST microwave studio \cite{cst:microwave_studio} in order to define the shape of the dee and the dee stems.
+We optimized our designs to reach the right resonance frequency, satisfy the dee voltage Law, and minimize power dissipation.
 Ultimately, this improves the quality factor (Q-factor).

-The Dees and cavity walls are all made of oxygen-free high-conductivity (OFHC) copper, which has good electrical conductivity and good solderability.
-The Dees are fabricated out of a 20~mm thick copper plate and are made rigid by a supporting arm.
-The four round stems support the Dee and provide the right inductance in order to produce the required resonance frequency.
-Their size and location produce the desired Dee voltage vs. radius profile.
-Each Dee will be equipped with vacuum pumping panels to efficiently pump the median plane.
-One Dee is equipped with one electrostatic deflector for extraction.
-This fact has not been taken into account in detail in the RF simulations to date, but some room for housing the deflector has been provisioned at the back of the Dee.
+The dees and cavity walls are all made of OFHC copper, which has good electrical conductivity and good solderability.
+The dees are fabricated out of a 20~mm thick copper plate and are made rigid by a supporting arm.
+The four round stems support the dee and provide the right inductance in order to produce the required resonance frequency.
+Their size and location produce the desired Dee voltage versus radius profile.
+Each dee will be equipped with vacuum pumping panels to efficiently pump the median plane.
+One dee is equipped with one electrostatic deflector for extraction.
+This fact has not been taken into account in detail in the RF simulations to date, but some room for housing the deflector has been provisioned at the back of the dee.
 Figures \ref{fig:RF_items_legend1} and \ref{fig:RF_items_legend2} present the main elements composing the RF cavities.

-\subsection{Integration of preliminary central region in RF Cavities}
+\subsubsection{Integration of preliminary central region in RF Cavities}

-In order to compute a more accurate voltage radial dependency law, we have integrated the central region design proposed by AIMA~\cite{aima:central} into the RF cavity modelling, several technical choices were made to ensure the effective implementation of this innovative configuration: \begin{itemize} \item The central region design was trimmed at 150~mm from centre. \item Both the Dee and counter dee original central region was removed by trimming the cavities at 250~mm from centre. \item Sections were cut straight, and a linear transition (loft) technique was used to achieve the connections between the trimmed components. \end{itemize}
+In order to compute a more accurate voltage radial dependency law, we have integrated the central region design proposed by AIMA~\cite{aima:central} into the RF cavity modeling, several technical choices were made to ensure the effective implementation of this innovative configuration: \begin{itemize} \item The central region design was trimmed at 150~mm from center. \item Both the dee and dummy-dee original central region was removed by trimming the cavities at 250~mm from center. \item Sections were cut straight, and a linear transition (loft) technique was used to achieve the connections between the trimmed components. \end{itemize}